 The five year period can be broken down into three training categories:

 Zazen, seated meditation, is our central practice.
 Life at Great Vow is an opportunity to immerse oneself in zazen, explore the depths of the heart-mind and see into the essential matter of life and death.
-In one year, residential trainees at Great Vow do 12 sesshin, weekend retreats and the daily schedule, which includes 3 -4 hours of zazen six days a week.
+In one year, residential trainees at Great Vow do 12 sesshin, as well as other weekend and week-long meditation retreats.
+The daily schedule includes 3 -4 hours of zazen six days a week.

 2. Stability and Service